How to Make Kilishi (Nigerian Beef Jerky)

 STEP 15: Brush evenly on both sides till well spread.
 After this;

-STEP 16: Put the meat back in the oven for 10-15 minutes for that dryness and crispy taste.
+STEP 16: Put the meat back in the oven for 10–15 minutes for that dry and crispy taste.

 STEP 17: Tada!
 Note: The longer it stays, the drier it gets.
-Decide on what texture you want it to be.
+Decide on what texture you want it to have.

 Recipes That Best Goes With Kilishi

-You can eat Kilishi with Jollof Rice, Spaghetti and it can be used to make soup too.
-Better yet, enjoy this delicacy with a cold bottle of your favourite soft drink.
+You can eat kilishi with jollof rice and spaghetti, and it can be used to make soup too.
+Better yet, enjoy this delicacy with a cold bottle of your favorite soft drink.

 Ways to Serve Kilishi